agustinjosew/LearningPathCSharp/README.md

-# LearningPathCSharp
+#LearningPathCSharp
- I'm preparing for an interview about c # ...
+ I am preparing for an interview on c # and these are the topics that I am going to consider:

+ ## Class Library